MEDITATTION

 Spending time in quietness and usually alone, drawing close to God and listening to him, pondering on his word, his creation, his mighty works or other aspects of his self-revelation.

-May my meditation be pleasing to him,
+May my meditation be pleasing to him, for I rejoice in the Lord.

 THE SECRET SOURCE IT IS